 An open foot fin is the fin most people traditionally think of, with the band that circles behind the ankle, just above the heel, securing the fin to the foot.

-Water shoes with open foot fins are much easier to manage.
+Water shoes with open foot fins are much easier to manage (Can you wear water shoes with fins?)
+(Can you wear water shoes with fins?).
 Again, you still want a fairly tight pair, to make sure the fins fit snugly over them.
 The last thing you want is for the fin to be too loose and you end up losing it while out and about.

 For some, the strap can chafe or irritate.
 In that instance, I suggest you consider a shoe with a higher profile, maybe something more “boot” like.
 There are water shoes and water boots that offer this as an option.
 They do a great job preventing rubbing and irritation.